ak2552/Ankur_Kapoor_IDD/Lab3.md

 ### d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?

-A byte-sized data is equal to 8 bits, this means a value that is in the range of 0-255.
-We can use the map function to map the analog reading of 0-1023 to 0-255.
-As for I2C devices, we would need to figure out the range in which the reading value varies and map it to 0-255.
+An analog reading is between 0-1023 but a byte sized data is in the range of 0-255.
+For this conversion we will use map() function.

+For I2C devices, we will need to find out the variation of range for reading values and then convert to 0-255 using map function.

 ### e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the EEPROMPut example)

-By breaking the data up into byte sized data.
-For example, an int could be 2 or 4 bytes with long int being 8 bytes.
-Since we know this it is possible to break up an int into 2 or 4 bytes these can then be accurately stored in the EEPROM in 2 or 4 memory addresses.
+ We can make use of  EEPROM.put() function.
+This function allows to write data of primitive types.
+If the data is bigger this will store in consecutive addresses.

-Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.
+### Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.